-I learn that the process of experimenting on new produce is collaborative.
-It involves several of Le Meurin’s staff and Monsieur Meurin’s wife, who he says has a good palette and tastes the dishes.
+I learn that the process of experimenting with new products is collaborative.
+It involves several of Le Meurin’s staff and Monsieur Meurin’s wife, who he says has a good palate and tastes the dishes.
 Ultimately all new dishes being added to the menu involve a team of people sitting together to reach a decision.

 He tells us how he is the eldest of a family of four children from Lens.
-After returning home from school on an evening he saw his mother cooking and helped.
+After returning home from school on an evening he saw his mother cooking and helped out.
 That was how he began cooking.
-Aged around 14 he passed an exam to go to catering school.
+Aged around 14, he passed an exam to go to catering school.
 His parents had two gardens and practically everything they cooked came from them.

 I ask if he could cook for anyone who would it be, I ask.
 He answers that he loves cooking for people who have not previously tested gastronomic cooking.
-Rather than a VIP, he’d rather cook for his neighbour.
+Rather than VIPs, he’d rather cook for his neighbour.

 As the cookery class comes to a close Monsieur Meurin beams us a smile and says “it will be a pleasure for me to cook for you tonight.”
 I look forward to the experience of dining at Le Meurin.